Brunton Park: Flooding

-In November 2009 and November 2015, half the pitch and the match day car park were flooded but the stadium wasn't damaged.
-The match day car park is flooded a least once every year.
+In November 2009 and November 2015, half the pitch and the match-day car park were flooded but the stadium was not damaged.
+The match-day car park is flooded a least once every year.

 Layout

 Paddock / Main (West) Stand

-The West Stand, is a 9,000 capacity mixed terraced and seated area.
+The West Stand is a mixed terraced and seated area with a capacity of 7,130 (including 2,095 seats and 80 hospitality).
 It is regarded as the main stand at Brunton Park and on average receives the highest attendance of home fans.
 The stand accommodates the club's offices and changing rooms as well as media facilities for radio and television coverage.